Skip to main content

 Pacific rates decline across all major lines

-Insurance rates in the Pacific region declined 8% in the first quarter of 2025.
+Insurance rates in the Pacific region declined 12% in the fourth quarter, the highest of any region.

 Pacific composite insurance rate change